 Welcome to my personal homepage!

-My work crosses the fields of Empirical Macroeconomics and Applied Econometrics.
+My work crosses the fields of International Macroeconomics and Applied Econometrics.

 Research grant (2017-2020) by the German Research Foundation (DFG) for the project Shining (New) Light on Regional Inequality, Convergence and Development, jointly with Richard Bluhm and Christian Lessmann.
 Click here for more information.